مرجع حقوقی و تخصصی مهاجرت به کانادا

 Canada C11 Work permit

-The following anonymized case example reflects a recent Canada C11 Work Permit approval involving a healthcare-related business expansion project in the Greater Toronto Area (GTA).
+The following anonymized case example is based on a C11 Work Permit application involving the establishment and development of a healthcare-related business in the Greater Toronto Area (GTA).

 Business Sector Healthcare and medical management services in the Greater Toronto Area

-Applicant Profile Anonymized family application involving healthcare professionals and one dependent child
+Applicant Profile Business immigration application involving healthcare professionals and an accompanying dependent child

-Business Preparation Corporate setup, operational planning, financial preparation, and business documentation completed before application submission
+Business Preparation Canadian corporate setup, business planning, financial preparation, and supporting operational documentation prepared before application submission

 About Borhanifar Immigration